yuwunii/ReplayBufferGuide/README.md

 1. **OBS Buffer Capture Sound.lua** = Plays a sound when you capture a buffer replay.
 You can replace the sound but the file has to be named "sound.wav".
 I also advise to use Audacity to adjust the sound to be higher or lower.

 2. **OBS Buffer Clear.lua** = By default if you capture, for example, the last 10 minutes but you capture again 3 minutes later it will still capture the last 10 minutes including the clipped part you already captured.
 This script changes that and makes it funtions the same as ShadowPlay.

-**Only pick ONE between OBS Buffer Replay Folders.lua and OBSPlay.lua**

-3. **OBS Buffer Replay Folders.lua** = Automatically creates a folder based on the current fullscreen application opened.
-Works like how ShadowPlay creates folders per game but this script is less reliable but works.

-4. **OBSPlay.lua** = This script does the same job as the Replay Folders script but you have to create a scene for every game you want to have a folder for instead.
+4. **OBSPlay.lua** = Create a scene for every game you want to have a folder for and clips will get sorted into those.
 Refer to this guide https://github.com/MFGAVIN/OBS-Alternative-to-Shadowplay/tree/main?tab=readme-ov-file#OBSPlay

 # Configure OBS Settings